Checked down to the micron: ODK engineers explained how aircraft engines are tested before release

 1. Micron-level geometry control

-Before assembly, each part undergoes a visual inspection for scratches, traces of corrosion, and the condition of the joints.
-Then, laser scanners and coordinate measuring machines are used to record deviations in geometry with an accuracy of up to a micron.
-Without confirmation of compliance with these parameters, the engine is not allowed for further testing.
+Before assembly, each part undergoes a visual inspection for scratches, traces of corrosion, and the condition of connections.
+Laser scanners and coordinate measuring machines are then used to record deviations in geometry with micron-level accuracy.
+Without confirmation of compliance with these parameters, the engine is not allowed to proceed to further testing.

 2. Non-destructive testing: "X-ray for metal"

-To identify internal defects, methods unavailable to the naked eye are used:
+To identify internal defects, methods invisible to the naked eye are used:

-- eddy current testing - for analyzing the surface of the blades;
+— eddy current testing — for analyzing the surface of blades;

 — radiography — for detecting voids or foreign inclusions inside parts;